hypre-space/hypredrive/docs/usrman-src/faq.rst

 How do I configure `hypredrive` for my specific problem?
 --------------------------------------------------------

-You can configure `hypredrive` by creating a YAML configuration file.
-This file specifies all necessary settings, including the linear system, solver, and preconditioner configurations.
-For more information, see the :ref:`InputFileStructure`.
-For examples of input files, see :ref:`DriverExamples`.
+You can configure `hypredrive` by providing YAML — either as a file on disk (for the ``hypredrive-cli`` driver) or as an in-memory string passed to ``HYPREDRV_InputArgsParse`` from application code.
+The YAML specifies all necessary settings, including solver and preconditioner configurations.
+For the full reference, see :ref:`InputFileStructure`.
+For driver usage examples, see :ref:`DriverExamples`.

 How can I contribute to `hypredrive`?
 -------------------------------------